Tax Compliance & Planning (TCP) Cheat Sheet

 Topic C Corporation S Corp & Partnership (Flow-Through)

 Taxation of Income Subject to double taxation.
 The corporation pays a 21% flat tax.
 Shareholders then pay tax on dividends at 0%, 15%, or 20%, plus a potential 3.8% Net Investment Income tax.
 A single level of tax is paid by the owners at their marginal rates (10% to 37%).
 Partnership income is subject to a 15.3% SE tax; S Corp income is not.
-Owners may be eligible for the QBI deduction.
+Owners are eligible for the permanent 20% QBI deduction (Sec.
+199A).

 Business Losses Net Operating Losses (NOLs) are carried forward by the corporation and do not pass through to owners.
 Losses pass through and can be immediately deducted by owners against other income, subject to basis and other limitations.